jibrinx/jibrinx.github.io/index.md

 I appreciate your interest in reading this snippet.
 Feel free to say hello or ask me anything using my email before you leave.

 ## Research Interests
 I enjoy working at the intersection of Artificial Intelligence, public and environmental health and community resilience.
-I am interested in Graph and Physics-informed Neural Network Models, Uncertainty Quantification and Explainable Forecasting, Spatio-temporal modeling of infectious diseases and Data-driven / Scenario-based modelling of policy interventions.
+I am interested in Graph and Physics-informed Neural Network Models, Mathematical modelling, Uncertainty Quantification and Explainable Forecasting, Spatio-temporal modeling of infectious diseases and Data-driven / Scenario-based modelling of policy interventions.
 <br>
 Generally, I am always curious about how our world operates, and whether we can find a theory that will explain it all..